 Controlled Folder Access must be a part of your defense-in-depth security strategy but Controlled Folder Access can’t protect you against ransomware in all situations.
 You will need to make sure you implement adminless and Applocker because when a hacker succeeds in getting elevated privileges on a system, the hacker could easily disable Controlled Folder Access.
 But on systems that are properly secured, Controlled Folder Access provides an additional layer to your defense strategy protection against ransomware.

 To finish this blog please take a look at the registry locations where the policies are stored

 I received some feedback on Linkedin about the fact running Controlled Folder access could interfere with running Checkdisk.

 As controlled folder access would make sure some files can’t be changed by malicious processes, it could break check disk?.
 I needed to test if that was true.

 I made sure I launched a full check disk

 As shown above, I needed to reboot my device (tested it multiple times on a virtual and physical machine)

 Both of them succeeded in scanning the whole drive because it scanned the hard drive before the OS is booted.

 Also running a quick check disk is not an issue inside Windows itself.
 Of course, when there are files/parts of your hard drive damaged inside the protected folders you could run into some issues… but if that occurs maybe just changing your hard drive would be a better solution?

-As told in the results part, CFA is a part of your defence strategy.
-Only relying on CFA is totally not best practice.
+As told in the results part, CFA is a part of your defense strategy.
+Only relying on CFA is totally not the best practice.
 Please take a look at my other blogs about hardening and securing your Office/Endpoints/Edge browser.